appacademy-prep-work/appacademy-prep-work.github.io/_includes/pair-programming.md

 intends for them to do.
 When in disagreement, the pair needs to discuss the proper course of action.

-Students at App Academy spend the majority of their time pair programming, despite how foreign it may seem at first.
+Students at App Academy spend the majority of their in-class time pair programming, despite how foreign it may seem at first.
 To ease the transition from coding on your own to pair programming, you will be paired with a Hacker-in-Residence for a portion of the technical interview.
 This will give you the opportunity to practice driving / navigating and ask any questions that arise from a *hands-on* experience.

 ## Benefits of pair programming